dmbarbour/wikilon/docs/CommandLine.md

         #foo: 42 bar        desugars fully to
         [{&_foo:_}]%#42{%foo:int}{%foo:bar}

 Claw uses namespace attributes to guide rendering and expansion.
-A namespace attribute within a block applies only within that block.
 Some words cannot be expressed in a given namespace.
 For example, under `#foo:` the word `bar` cannot be expressed because it lacks a `foo:` prefix, and `foo:9` cannot be expressed because `9` doesn't parse as a valid word.
 In these cases, the claw view is forced to use the token expansion, e.g. `\{%bar}` or `\{%foo:9}`.

+A namespace attribute within a delimited command (e.g. a block, or a command within a sequence) will apply only until the end of that command.

 #### (proposal) Qualified Namespaces